-Deloitte, NASACT: Digital Spending Increases, Greater Focus on Digital Strategy Is a Top Need for State Auditors, Comptrollers and Treasurers Bookmark has been added
+Deloitte, NASACT: Digital Spending Increases, Greater Focus on Digital Strategy Is a Top Need for State Auditors, Comptrollers and Treasurers has been added to Bookmarks.

 Deloitte, NASACT: Digital Spending Increases, Greater Focus on Digital Strategy Is a Top Need for State Auditors, Comptrollers and Treasurers